sublimetext-io/docs.sublimetext.io/docs/reference/pc_repository.md

 using their official package URLs, even in a mix with releases in the legacy dependency format.

+Note that a fixed version can be specified by the URL.

 ```json
 {
 	"name": "coverage",